All Confidentiality Agreements Protect Your Valuable Information

 What Are Confidentiality Agreements?

-When you are disclosing confidential information to someone else, this individual can be asked to sign a confidentiality contract that details how this information is to be handled.
-There are many different terms that can be included within a nondisclosure or confidentiality agreement in Alberta.
+When disclosing confidential information to someone else, this individual can be asked to sign a confidentiality contract that details how this information is to be handled.
+There are many different terms people chose to include within a nondisclosure or confidentiality agreement in Alberta.

 The following terms are a few examples of what you might consider including within your agreement:

-- Requirements regarding how disclosed confidential information would be stored and secured.
-The disclosing party might require specific security protocols be followed.
+Requirements regarding the storage and securing of disclosed confidential information.
+The disclosing party might require the following of specific security protocols.

-- Details regarding the amount of access to information that will be provided and allowed.
-The person signing the agreement may be required to acknowledge restrictions.
+Details regarding the amount of access to information that will be provided and allowed.
+The person signing the agreement often has a requirement to acknowledge restrictions.

-- Requirements to notify the appropriate persons if there has been unauthorized disclosure of information.
+Requirements to notify the appropriate persons if any unauthorized disclosure of information occurs.

-- How confidential information is to be handled once the confidentiality agreement is terminated.
+How the handling of confidential information occurs once a termination of the confidentiality agreement happens.
 This might include details regarding when information is no longer considered confidential and/or how information is to be returned to the person disclosing the confidential information.